-Earth Breeze are doing a good job to be as eco-friendly as possible but, as ever, there’s room for improvement.
+All in all, Earth Breeze are doing a decent job to be as eco friendly as possible but, as ever, there’s room for improvement.

-The packaging is compostable and extremely lightweight, making it an excellent alternative to the traditional plastic bottles that laundry detergent usually comes in.
-The only downside here is that the ingredients are sourced in Asia, which then need to be transported.
+The packaging is compostable, plastic-free and extremely lightweight, making it an excellent alternative to the traditional plastic bottles that laundry detergent usually comes in.

 Away from the product, Earth Breeze aim to offset all of their carbon emissions and take part in good environmental initiatives, such as beach clean ups and tree planting, which is great.
 For every packet sold, they also donate 10 loads to somewhere in need.